Transplantable organs and tissues: Hematopoietic stem cells

 Hematopoietic stem cell transplantation (HSCT) is the transplantation of blood stem cells derived from the bone marrow (that is, bone marrow transplantation) or blood.
 Stem cell transplantation is a medical procedure in the fields of hematology and oncology, most often performed for people with diseases of the blood, bone marrow, or certain types of cancer.

 Stem cell transplantation was pioneered using bone-marrow-derived stem cells by a team at the Fred Hutchinson Cancer Research Center from the 1950s through the 1970s led by E. Donnall Thomas, whose work was later recognized with a Nobel Prize in Physiology and Medicine.
 Thomas' work showed that bone marrow cells infused intravenously could repopulate the bone marrow and produce new blood cells.
 His work also reduced the likelihood of developing a life-threatening complication called graft-versus-host disease.

 The first physician to perform a successful human bone marrow transplant was Robert A. Good.

 With the availability of the stem cell growth factors GM-CSF and G-CSF, most hematopoietic stem cell transplantation procedures are now performed using stem cells collected from the peripheral blood, rather than from the bone marrow.
 Collecting peripheral blood stem cells provides a bigger graft, does not require that the donor be subjected to general anesthesia to collect the graft, results in a shorter time to engraftment, and may provide for a lower long-term relapse rate.

 Hematopoietic stem cell transplantation remains a risky procedure with many possible complications; it has traditionally been reserved for patients with life-threatening diseases.
 While occasionally used experimentally in nonmalignant and nonhematologic indications such as severe disabling auto-immune disease and cardiovascular disease, the risk of fatal complications appears too high to gain wider acceptance.

 Non-major organs, tissues or cells

 Penis

 The penis may be an allograft from a human donor, or it may be grown artificially, though the latter is untested in humans.

 Uterus

 A uterine transplant is the replacement of a uterus which has undergone necrosis.
 Though the procedure has significant potential, it has been performed only a few times.

 Thymus

 Thymus transplantation can be used to treat infants with DiGeorge syndrome, which results in an absent or hypoplastic thymus, in turn causing problems with the immune system's T-cell mediated response.
 It is exclusively used in people with complete DiGeorge anomaly, which are entirely athymic.
 This subgroup represents less than 1% of DiGeorge syndrome patients.

+Main Pulmonary Artery transplantation in Thymus Cancer

+First main pulmonary artery transplant (homograft) was described to extend Thymus cancer treatment possibility for the first time in 2023 by Prof. Stefano Cafarotti (with Torre, Patella and Demertzis) in Switzerland, Ente Ospedaliero Cantonale.